| Title: | Input/Output 'SomaScan' Data |

 as the remaining variables.
 Two main attributes corresponding to analyte

-and SomaScan run information contained in the *.adat
+and SomaScan run information contained in the *.adat file are added:

-: information about the SomaScan run, see parseHeader()
+Header.Meta: information about the SomaScan run, see parseHeader()

 or attr(x, "Header.Meta")